 In order to treat these injuries, the UK’s National Health Service spent around £610,000.
 That means that for every £1 raised for the charities, the health service spent roughly £13.
 Ironically, many of the charities supported focused on health-related matters.1

 What about volunteering?
 The problem is that volunteers need to be managed.
 If untrained volunteers use up the time of trained managers, it’s easy for them to cost the organisation more than the value they add to it.
 The reason many volunteering schemes persist is that volunteers are more likely to donate in the future.
 When FORGE cut their volunteering scheme to be more effective, they inadvertently triggered a big drop in donations.
 So while volunteering can be effective, it’s often not.2

-That said, in our research, we’ve found that any college graduate in a rich country can do a huge amount to improve lives.
+All this said, in our research, we’ve found that any college graduate in a rich country can do a huge amount to improve lives.
 And they can do this without changing jobs, or making big sacrifices.

 We’ll cover three examples: donating 10% to an effective charity, advocating for important causes, and helping others be more effective.